Jeanne du Barry

 The inciting incident occurs at 13 minutes when Count du Barry proposes that Jeanne marry his brother to gain nobility, allowing her to be presented at Versailles and catch the eye of King Louis XV.
 This offers escape from her precarious life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Jeanne is formally presented at Versailles and meets King Louis XV for the first time.
+This indicates the protagonist's commitment to Jeanne is formally presented at Versailles and meets King Louis XV for the first time.
 She actively chooses to pursue his favor, entering the dangerous world of court politics., moving from reaction to action.

 The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
 Here, King Louis XV falls gravely ill with smallpox.
 Jeanne is banished from his bedside and forbidden to see him.
-She faces the death of her protector and lover, realizing she will lose everything., reveals the protagonist at their lowest point.
+She faces the death of her protector and lover, realizing she will lose everything., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 After Louis's death, Jeanne is exiled from Versailles as expected.
 She accepts her fate with dignity, understanding that her love for Louis was real even if the world saw only scandal., demonstrating the transformation achieved throughout the journey.